 - Although the initial slashing penalty is greatly reduced (as per above), should a consolidated validator commit a slashable offense, the penalty will be higher than it otherwise would have been.

 - Each staker will need to understand tax considerations for the decisions they make.
-If receiving rewards is a taxable event in a staker’s jurisdiction, care must be taken with the consolidation decision.
+If receiving rewards is a taxable event in a staker’s jurisdiction, care must be taken with increasing maxEB/ the consolidation decision.
+In other words, there could be some advantage to not receiving CL rewards automatically.

 - On the reward side, validators should be indifferent between consolidation and leaving unconsolidated.